pousse-cafe/pousse-cafe.github.io/documentation.md

 The data access implementation defined for the repository must implement the interface.
 This implementation is an adapter for storage access.

-Below an example of implementation:
+This is an example of implementation:

     @DataAccessImplementation(
         aggregateRoot = Product.class,